 How to Make Homemade Thin Mints

 These homemade thin mints take a little bit of extra effort between the rolling and the cutting and the dipping, but they are so worth it.
 I promise.
 After chilling the dough, preheat your oven to 350 and line the baking sheets with parchment paper.

 Make the cookies

 - Divide the dough in half.
 Working with one half at a time.
-Place the dough between two pieces of parchment paper and roll it to a 1/4 inch thickness.
+Place the dough between two pieces of parchment paper and roll it to a ¼ inch thickness.
 Leaving the dough in between the parchment paper, transfer it to a baking sheet.
-It’s okay to stack the slabs of rolled dough.
-Refrigerate for at least 3 hours or freeze it for 1 hours.
+Refrigerate for at least 3 hours or freeze it for 1 hour.

-- Working with one disk at a time.
+- Working with one slab of dough at a time.
 Remove the top layer of parchment paper and cut circles with a 2-inch cookie cutter.
-Place the cookies on the prepared baking sheets about 1 and 1/2 inches apart.
+Place the cookies on the prepared baking sheets about 1 and ½ inches apart.
 Gather the scraps of dough, reroll and chill to continue cutting and baking.

 - Bake for 15 to 18 minutes, until the cookies feel firm to the touch.
 Cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.